scriptnetwork/script-4/readme.md

 # Script-4 - The script.tv blockchain

+	For installing a pre-compiled node (testnet or mainnet) go to https://downloads.script.tv

 The Script Blockchain Ledger is a Proof-of-Stake decentralized ledger designed for the video streaming industry.
 It powers the Script token economy which incentives end users to share their redundant bandwidth and storage resources, and encourage them to engage more actively with video platforms and content creators.